Unsupervised Layer-wise Score Aggregation for Textual OOD Detection: Introduction

 \textbf{Our contribution can be summarized as follows:}

-\noindent1.\textbf{We introduce a new paradigm.} One of the main weaknesses of the previous methods is that they rely on a manual selection of the layer to be used, which ignores the information in the other layers of the encoder.
-We propose an automatic approach to aggregate information from all hidden layers without human (supervised) intervention. \textit{Our method, does not require access to OOD samples and harnesses information available in all layers of the model by leveraging principled anomaly detection tools.}
+\noindent1.\textbf{We introduce a new paradigm.} Previous methods rely on a manual selection of the layer to be used, which ignores the information in the other layers of the encoder.
+We propose an automatic approach to aggregate information from all hidden layers without human (supervised) intervention. \textit{Our method does not require access to OOD samples and harnesses information available in all model layers by leveraging principled anomaly detection tools.}

-\noindent2.\textbf{We conduct extensive experiments on our newly proposed benchmark}: We introduce {\BENCHMARK} A \textbf{\underline{M}}ultI \textbf{\underline{L}}ingual \textbf{\underline{T}}ext \textbf{\underline{OOD}} detection benchmark for \textbf{\underline{C}}lassification tasks. {\BENCHMARK} alleviates two main limitations of previous works: (i) contrary to previous work that relies on datasets involving a limited number of classes (up to $5$), {\BENCHMARK} includes datasets with a higher number of classes (up to $77$ classes); (ii) {\BENCHMARK} goes beyond the English-centric setting and includes French, Spanish, and German datasets.
+\noindent2.\textbf{We conduct extensive experiments on our newly proposed benchmark}: We introduce {\BENCHMARK} A \textbf{\underline{M}}ultI \textbf{\underline{L}}ingual \textbf{\underline{T}}ext \textbf{\underline{OOD}} detection benchmark for \textbf{\underline{C}}lassification tasks. {\BENCHMARK} alleviates two main limitations of previous works: (i) contrary to previous work that relies on datasets involving a limited number of classes (up to $5$), {\BENCHMARK} includes datasets with a higher number of classes (up to $150$ classes); (ii) {\BENCHMARK} goes beyond the English-centric setting and includes French, Spanish, and German datasets.
 Our experiments involve four models and over $186$ pairs of IN and OUT datasets, which show that our new aggregation procedures achieve high performance.
 At the same time, previous methods tend to suffer a drop in performance in these more realistic scenarios.